National Urban Ministry Conference

 We are a group of incarnational urban ministries and individuals networked together to fulfill the Great Commission through the church.

 NUMA is responsible for organizing the annual National Urban Ministry Conference.
-If you are interested in being the host for the 2018 National Urban Ministry Conference please email or call us.
+If you are interested in being the host for an upcoming National Urban Ministry Conference please email or call us.

 We are Christians who are called by God to serve the city.
 We join the work that God is already doing in the city to serve the poor and the lost.